 Let’s go over the best practices on creating the best employee testimonial that’ll drive in more applicants and maybe even open applications from the best talents!

 Attracting and retaining the best talent in your organization is challenging.
 It’s difficult to find talent in today’s economy when employees have a lot of options available to choose from.

 Freelancers are quickly becoming a major part of the American workforce.
 In 2023, as many as 73.3 million Americans, or 46.25% of the American workforce, are freelancers in an expanding gig economy.

 More importantly, there is a significant increase in highly skilled and educated freelancers offering their services, which was already noticed between 2019 and 2021.
 These skills include:

 When you have to recruit top talent, you have to show that your organization has a lot to offer them.

-Also, in addition to employee testimonials, it is good practice to measure your current employee satisfaction.
-Try Trustmary for free!
+Also, in addition to employee testimonials, it’s good practice to measure your current employee satisfaction.

 Video content is the future of the internet.
 Wyzwol asked consumers how they prefer to learn about new products, 68% of respondents said they like to see short videos.

 A video testimonial by an employee that’s a minute long will potentially have much more impact than a two-page text testimonial.
 Videos are easy to understand and have more impact than other forms of content.